lucastanziano/JavaFX-Skeleton-DEPRECATED/README.md

 ###Structure
+A proper code abstraction is essential for code maintainability.
+This library tries to organize the different UI elements that compose an application with hierarchical layers (Workbench, Perspective, Component, Fragment) giving different responsabilities to each one.

 #####Launcher
 The entry point of an application is the launcher.
 It's scope is to initialize the application and configure the workbench.